Justice for the Five Rally outside the Office of the Chief Medical Examiner in DC

 Herb Geraghty of Rehumanize International

-Archie Smith & Caroline Smith of Protect Life Michigan
+Archie Smith & Caroline Smith of PAAU

 Dr. Monica Miller of Citizens for a Pro-Life Society